copsTvFan/cops-episode-guide/guide.md

 Aired 2004-09-25.

-**Resisting Arrest 3 Special Edition** (Fort Worth, TX -- 10:07 PM Suspicious Vehicle) East Division -- Officer Sara Stratten likes working there.
+**Resisting Arrest 3 Special Edition**

+- (Fort Worth, TX -- 10:07 PM Suspicious Vehicle) East Division -- Officer Sara Stratten likes working there.
 It's fish in a barrel, you don't have to look far to find a crook.
 She spots a car packed on the wrong side of the street with it's hi-beams on -- probably is stolen.
 He then drives off and pulls over.
 The driver gets out, back in, has no license, the passenger has no license either and tries to creep into a nearby house holding a shirt.
 He eventually comes back, but won't listen.
 When she goes to cuff him he runs and is tackled with the help of the cameraman.
 Backup arrives and puts him in his car.
 The driver claims he was looking for a house, but couldn't find it.
   Sgt.
 John Ost says the passenger is a parole violator.
 He explains he doesn't like being told what to do and when she lifted his shirt up he couldn't breathe.
 The driver also is a parole violator.
-Las Vegas Downtown Area Command (10:18 PM Disturbance Call) Officer Ray Spencer is called to a fight at a wedding chapel.
+- Las Vegas Downtown Area Command (10:18 PM Disturbance Call) Officer Ray Spencer is called to a fight at a wedding chapel.
 He says there are lots of problems lately with people getting married and ten limos are outside fighting for business when the couple come out.
 Cheryl is the owner and says a couple from a competing chapel threatened her.
 A bike cop finds the male suspect, Thomas.
 He claims his wife is eight months pregnant and people were cursing at them and one punched his wife last week.
 A BMW was following them so the police stop it and Craig the driver comes out says the suspect made bomb threats to his chapel and has warrants.
 Thomas is arrested for 440 -- unpaid traffic tickets and petty larceny.
 Ray says feuding wedding chapels fighting for business have gotten out and has been going on for nine months.
-Jacksonville FL Zone 1 -- Officer Farand Lockett did a ride along and got bit by the bug.
+- Jacksonville FL Zone 1 -- Officer Farand Lockett did a ride along and got bit by the bug.
 It is exciting and loves it and would do it for free.
 (11:01 PM Officer Assistance Call) Police chase someone behind a building and says the second suspect escaped in a white tank top.
 Farand can't find the other cops, but finds the suspect.
 The suspect says he 18 and has ID in his back pocket.
   He was meeting his friend Ernie and two girls for a booty call.
 Officer Lisa Coggin says she saw him run from the building and he is all sweaty and his heart is racing.
 He says he wasn't in there, well he was in there, but not long.
 The guy he was meeting is his best friend, the other guy he doesn't know.

 ## CP-1707

 Aired 2004-12-04.

-**Coast to Coast 70** (Fort Worth, TX -- 1:33 AM Shots Fired Call) East Division Crime Response Team -- Officer Jamey Pinkston and Officer Brett Mills take the call of a man leaving the scene with an AK-47 in a red Ford Expedition.
+**Coast to Coast 70**

+- (Fort Worth, TX -- 1:33 AM Shots Fired Call) East Division Crime Response Team -- Officer Jamey Pinkston and Officer Brett Mills take the call of a man leaving the scene with an AK-47 in a red Ford Expedition.
 They pull up and the Hispanic man in white jumps out of the rolling vehicle.
 He runs through back alleys until he's caught and says, “I didn't shoot at anyone.”
 He ran because everyone gets scared by the police.
 His truck kept going until it crashed into a tree and the gun was loaded.
 People called the police because they saw him fire 3-4 shots.
 He says the magazine holds 40 and there are at least 38 bullets inside.
 Officer Scott McGraw goes to the witness who says the guy shot at him, shot out his cousin's tire and positively ID's him.
-Pierce County WA (10:42 PM Traffic Stop) Lakewood -- Officer Joe Kolp says decisions are left up to them to make in the field.
+- Pierce County, WA (10:42 PM Traffic Stop) Lakewood -- Officer Joe Kolp says decisions are left up to them to make in the field.
 He pulls over a car with no headlights.
 The driver tries to get out, his radio is too loud, he panics and freaks that he didn't turn the headlights on because he has no switch.
   Officer John Henterly backs him up.
 His license is suspended, he's sorry, cries and doesn't want to go to jail.
 They cuff and mirandize him since he is so crazy.
 There are many cereal boxes in the car and he says he was at the game, wasn't drinking, doesn't do drugs and has nothing illegal in the car.
   They give him a field sobriety test following a pen with his eyes.
 He claims he has a lazy eye and he's arrested for the suspended license.
-Philadelphia, PA (7:02 PM Surveillance Sting) 24th District -- Sgt.
-Scott Bradley says drug areas have popped up and they will have officers undercover to catch the buyers.
+- Philadelphia, PA (7:02 PM Surveillance Sting) 24th District -- Sgt.
+Scott
+  Bradley says drug areas have popped up and they will have officers undercover to catch the buyers.
 Officer Hayden Smith pulls over a white van and the driver doesn't understand why.
 They take him and his passenger out and cuff them.
 Officer Kenyatta Lee backs him up.
 They claim they just left work, but find bags of pot on him.
 He says the stuff in the van is from the job they were working.
 The guy in back is a dealer, the front 2 are users.
 The white guy says he's innocent.
 They find 2 guys walking away and Miguel and Officer Ronald Scott catch them, but are out of cuffs.
 Officer Richard Everhart was undercover and bought from them and they swallowed the drugs.
 The dealer has pants with a special pocket to hide the drugs, but won't say if he made the pants himself.

 Supposed to be Trannys Gone Wild -- A Florida sheriff's deputy responds to a call and finds a transgender stabbing victim who had been working as a 'stroll